MaverickTse/lsw-build2/README.md

 ## Caution
 **DO NOT RUN** `pacman -Syu` without first running `./coreupdate.sh` and **restarting MSYS2!**

+P.S. recent versions of MSYS2 already comes with the `update-core` command. `coreupdate.sh` now just calls the internal command.

 ## How to Rebuild
   1. Run **mingw32_shell.bat** for 32bit target, **mingw64_shell.bat** for 64bit target